History

 >> Pituitary dwarfism NAH

->> Since 2023, all breeders must have their DNA card, a genetic identification, in order to guarantee descendants and allow the registration of puppies in the LOF.
+>> Since 2023, all breeding dogs must have their DNA card, a genetic identification, to guarantee progeny and enable puppies to be registered with the LOF.

 Exhibitions and Competitions